rlue/ryanlue.com/_posts/2017-04-12-protect-email-from-harvesting-bots.md

 Contact.patchButtons('email');
 ```

 This solution provides [security through obscurity][sto]{:target="_blank"}, which is fine for a Joe Blow like me to use in a low-stakes scenario like this, but would be totally bogus for a large-scale company when their users’ personal information is on the line.
-If you want actual security, use a CAPTCHA.

 ### Options 2 & 3: If you actually care about security

-...and if you really want your users to know you’re doing something about it, CAPTCHAs and relays are probably your best bet.
+…and if you really want your users to know you’re doing something about it, do like Craigslist and use CAPTCHAs and relays.

 [sto]: https://en.wikipedia.org/wiki/Security_through_obscurity
 [phn]: https://security.stackexchange.com/a/26316